 If you have questions about this website or need additional information about Radiation Therapy, contact the Allied Health Department at 785-670-2170 or 785-670-2176.Email Allied Health

 The Radiation Therapy program is administered through the School of Applied Studies, Department of Allied Health.
 The program curriculum at Washburn is an accredited, 13 month certificate of completion program.
 Upon successful completion of the program, graduates are registry eligible with the American Registry of Radiologic Technologists (ARRT).
 Classes begin in June and finish the following July.
-The program consists of 35 credit hours of required related courses and clinical education.
+The program consists of 40 credit hours of required related courses and clinical education.

 The tuition rate is the same for in-state and out-of-state students.
 The rate can be found at http://www.washburn.edu/current-students/business-office/tuition-fees.html.
 The approximate cost of books and materials is $1,200.
 The Frequently Asked Questions (FAQ) link on the radiation therapy website addresses a series of other commonly asked questions.

 Students will complete didactic courses online and participate in clinical education at a Washburn affiliated radiation therapy center.
 Clinical consists of unpaid experience.
 In the fall and spring semester clinical hours are Tuesday-Thursday, (8am-4pm) and Friday (8am-12pm).
 The winter intersession consists of approximately three weeks in December and January in which student’s complete clinical hours Monday-Friday, 8am-4pm.
-In the summer semester, clinical is scheduled Monday-Friday, 8 hours per day.
+In the summer semester, clinical is scheduled Monday-Thursday, (8am-4pm) and Friday (8am-12pm).

 Radiation Therapy is an exciting and dynamic field.
 Advancements in technology are dramatically impacting the manner in which radiation therapy is delivered.
 Radiation therapists typically enter the workforce as a staff radiation therapist.
 Other career opportunities available to radiation therapists that may require additional education and experience include chief/lead therapist, medical dosimetry, medical physics, education, sales, application specialist, healthcare administrator, and locum tenens.